 Indigenous Communities Fellowship

-How can indigenous communities use technology while incorporating traditional and ancestral knowledge to create sustainable and prosperous livelihoods for themselves?
+This challenge is open to US Indigenous communities using traditional and ancestral knowledge along with technology to create sustainable and prosperous livelihoods for themselves.

-For centuries, indigenous peoples have shown resiliency and ingenuity in the face of inequality.
-Despite current unemployment rates in Indian Country standing above 50 percent, the number of native-owned businesses is growing—Native American women have started at least 17 new businesses a day since 2007.
-Additionally, 40 percent of self-identified indigenous people in the US are under the age of 24.
-Supporting these youth as they create economic opportunities for themselves and their communities— whether through entrepreneurship, skills development, or job creation—is crucial for the future.
+The number of native-owned businesses in the US is growing—Native American women have started at least 17 new businesses a day since 2007, despite average unemployment rates in Indian Country standing above 50 percent.
+The potential for youth-led innovation is also significant, given that 40 percent of self-identified indigenous people in the US are under the age of 24.
+Supporting economic opportunities through skills training, business development, or job creation—is crucial for the future.

-Through the Indigenous Communities Fellowship, MIT Solve seeks tech entrepreneurs within the Oceti Sakowin, Navajo Nation, and Hopi Tribe communities with solutions that support and scale sustainable economic development and resiliency.
+Through the US Indigenous Communities Fellowship, MIT Solve seeks innovators within the Oceti Sakowin, Navajo Nation, and Hopi Tribe communities with solutions that support and scale sustainable economic development and resiliency using technology.
 Solve welcomes solutions that:

 - Enable new skill development and create employment opportunities that help sustain natural and cultural resources